MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 #### Sub-Step B: Understanding a rotation in the source coordinate system
-Remember, in a world-aligned initial pose, the ARKit iPhone neutrally rests in landscape mode, screen facing the user, selfie camera on the left side of phone, and USB-C/Lightning port to the right.
+Remember, in a world-aligned initial pose, the ARKit iPhone neutrally rests in landscape mode, the screen facing the user, the selfie camera on the left side of the phone, and the USB-C/Lightning port to the right.

-Rotating the phone 90 degrees counter-clockwise, so that the phone is in upside-down portrait mode afterwards, is a rotation around the z-axis in positive direction.
+Rotating the phone 90 degrees counter-clockwise, so that the phone is in upside-down portrait mode afterward, is a rotation around the z-axis in positive direction.
-Purely talking ARKit, the rotation from state 0 to state 1 is described by rotation matrix:
+Purely talking ARKit, the rotation from state 0 to state 1 is described by the following rotation matrix:

 {{< rawhtml >}}
 $$